manju161311/Telco_Manju/README.md

 -->Identify the IMSIs (mobile subscribers) involved in call drops by filtering log lines and extracting IMSI fields.

 -->Perform advanced filtering by selecting only call drops where the signal strength (RSRP) is worse than –105 dBm.

+**Day 10**

+Not using double quotes (e.g., echo $name) when a variable contains spaces, leading the shell to split the variable content into multiple arguments, which breaks commands

+Forgetting the square brackets or leaving spaces inside them

+Misunderstanding that when a function is called, the script's positional arguments ($1, $2, etc.) are replaced by the function's arguments.